microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/01 - Introduction to SQL database in Fabric/01 - Introduction to SQL database in Fabric.md

     !["A picture of the results of the query on the bottom of the query editor"](ExploreQueryEditorResults.png)

 With the data from your SQL database automatically mirrored in OneLake, you can write cross-database queries, joining data from other SQL databases, mirrored databases, warehouses, and lakehouses.
-All this is currently possible with using T-SQL queries on the SQL analytics endpoint - a SQL-based experience to analyze OneLake data in Delta tables.
-Creating a SQL database in Fabric creates a SQL analytics endpoint, which points to the SQL database in Fabric Delta table storage.
+All this is currently possible with using T-SQL queries on the SQL analytics endpoint - a SQL-based experience to analyze OneLake data.
+Creating a SQL database in Fabric automatically creates a SQL analytics endpoint, which points to the rad-only replicated SQL database in Fabric OneLake storage.

 1. To access SQL analytics endpoint, you can switch to SQL analytics endpoint mode in SQL database in Database explorer in the top right corner.
+If you are unable to select the SQL analytics endpoint, just refresh the browser again.

     !["A picture of drop-down list of SQL database and SQL analytics endpoint available in the top right corner of the Database explorer in the Fabric portal"](MirroringSQLAnalyticsSwitching.png)

-2. In SQL analytics endpoint lets select a **New SQL query** and execute the following code:
+2. In SQL analytics endpoint lets select a **New SQL query** and Run/execute the following code:

     ```
-    select top 100 * from [SalesLT].[Product]
+    SELECT TOP 100 * FROM [SalesLT].[Product]
     ORDER BY [ProductID] DESC;
     ```